plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 par-subst-exts s {x = S x} = par-rename s
 ```

-The next lemma that we need to prove that substitution respects
+The next lemma that we need for proving that substitution respects
-parallel reduction is the following one, which states that
+parallel reduction is the following which states that
 simultaneoous substitution commutes with single substitution.
 We import this
 lemma from Chapter [Substitution]({{ site.baseurl }}/Substitution/)
 and restate it below.